 This reading list brings together academic and popular writing on metaphors of data, along with pieces that approach questions of data and commercial/political power.
 The goal in assembling this list was to catalog resources that are helpful in unpacking and critiquing different metaphors, ranging from the hype around data as the new oil to less common (and perhaps more curious) formulations, such as data as sweat or toxic waste.

 The list is best seen as an unfinished, non-exhaustive document.
 We welcome comments and, in particular, recommendations of further work to include.
 Please use the comment space at the bottom of the page to offer suggestions, and we will try to update the list in light of them.
-[Last updated on May 28, 2016, now featuring also a section on key thinking about metaphors.]
+[Last updated on October 22, 2017.]

 This list was compiled with the help of the Social Media Collective extended family.
 Thanks to all of those who have contributed so far!